 A permit, Order of Conditions, Determination of Applicability (DOA), or Order of Resource Area Delineation (ORAD) shall expire three years from the date of issuance.
-Notwithstanding the above, the Commission in its discretion may issue a permit expiring five years from the date of issuance for recurring or continuous maintenance work, provided that annual notification of time and location of work is given to the Commission.
-Any permit may be renewed once for an additional one-year period, provided that a request for a renewal is received in writing by the Commission prior to expiration.
 Notwithstanding the above, a permit may identify requirements which shall be enforceable for a stated number of years, indefinitely, or until permanent protection is in place, and shall apply to all present and future owners of the land.

-For good cause the Commission may revoke any permit, Order of Conditions, DOA, or ORAD or any other order, determination or other decision issued under this bylaw after notice to the holder, the public, abutters, and town boards, pursuant to §V and §VI, and after a public hearing.
+For good cause the Commission may revoke any permit, Order of Conditions, DOA, or ORAD or any other order, determination or other decision issued under these regulations after notice to the holder, the public, abutters, and town boards, pursuant to §V and §VI, and after a public hearing.

-Amendments to permits, Order of Conditions, DOAs, or ORADs shall be handled in the manner set out in the Wetlands Protection Act regulations and policies there under.
+Amendments and extensions to permits, Order of Conditions, DOAs, or ORADs shall be handled in the manner set out in the Wetlands Protection Act regulations and policies thereunder.

-The Commission in an appropriate case may combine the decision issued under this bylaw with the permit, DOA, ORAD, or Certificate of Compliance (COC) issued under the Wetlands Protection Act and regulations.
+The Commission in an appropriate case may combine the decision issued under these regulations with the permit, DOA, ORAD, or Certificate of Compliance (COC) issued under the Wetlands Protection Act and regulations.

 No work proposed in any application shall be undertaken until the permit, or ORAD issued by the Commission with respect to such work has been recorded in the registry of deeds or, if the land affected is registered land, in the registry section of the land court for the district wherein the land lies, and until the holder of the permit certifies in writing to the Commission that the document has been recorded.
-If the applicant fails to perform such recording, the

-Com- mission may record the documents itself and require the Applicant to furnish the recording fee therefore, either at the time of recording or as a condition precedent to the issuance of a COC.
+If the applicant fails to perform such recording, the Commission may record the documents itself and require the Applicant to furnish the recording fee therefore, either at the time of recording or as a condition precedent to the issuance of a COC.

-VIII.
-Regulations

-After public notice and public hearing, the Conservation Commission shall promulgate rules and regulations to effectuate the purposes of this bylaw, effective when voted and filed with the town clerk.
-Failure by the Commission to promulgate such rules and regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate the effect of this bylaw.
-At a minimum, these regulations shall reiterate the terms defined in this bylaw, define additional terms not inconsistent with the bylaw, and impose filing and consultant fees.

 IX.
+Amendment of Regulations

+After public notice and public hearing, the Conservation Commission may amend these rules and regulations, effective when voted and filed with the town clerk.
+Failure by the Commission to promulgate such amendment to these rules and regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate the effect of these regulations or the bylaw.
+At a minimum these regulations shall reiterate the terms defined in the bylaw, define additional terms not inconsistent with the bylaw, and impose filing and consultant fees.

-Definitions
+X. Definitions

-The following definitions shall apply in the interpretation and implementation of this bylaw.
+The following definitions shall apply in the interpretation and implementation of these regulations.